 - 1 tsp. of ground cloves

-- For this remedy, you’ll need a container or glass jar to mix the ingredients.
+- Firstly, you’ll need a container or glass jar to mix the ingredients

-- Once all the ingredients have been added, close the container tightly and let sit for a period of about 15 or 20 days, in a cool and dark place.
+- Then, let sit for a period of about 15 or 20 days, in a cool and dark place

 - It is important to shake the bottle every two days to mix the contents well

-- To apply, pour a little of the mixture onto a gauze or cotton and rub onto the area affected by the fungus.
+- Finally, to apply, pour a little of the mixture onto a gauze or cotton and rub onto the area affected by the fungus